pkrrules/home-comparative-market-analysis-agent/README.md

 data, invalid MLS number, no comparable evidence, and checkpoint-resume failure.
 Recoverable live failures provide retry and one-click fixture-mode actions.
-See [docs/demo-evaluation.md](docs/demo-evaluation.md) for the ten-case technical evaluation and pending human-review protocol.
+See [docs/demo-evaluation.md](docs/demo-evaluation.md) for the ten-case technical evaluation and completed human-review result.

 The result screen places a deterministic evidence-confidence banner above the briefing.
 All six preset subjects have frozen regression expectations